Liechtenstein Food Guide

 Dietary Options

-Finding fully vegan options can be more challenging.
+LOW AVAILABILITYFinding fully vegan options can be more challenging.
 While restaurants may offer some vegetable dishes, they might contain dairy or eggs.
 Communicate your dietary needs clearly and inquire about ingredients.
 Salads without cheese and some vegetable soups can be suitable options.
-It’s recommended to contact restaurants in advance or be prepared to adapt available dishes.
+It's recommended to contact restaurants in advance or be prepared to adapt available dishes.
+Vaduz few vegan-friendly cafés - Burg Gutenberg café offers plant-based options.
+Swiss influence means dairy ubiquitous - butter, cheese, cream standard.
+Self-catering recommended - Migros supermarket (Swiss chain) stocks vegan products.

-Gluten-free options are not widely prevalent in traditional Liechtenstein cuisine.
+LOW AVAILABILITYGluten-free options are not widely prevalent in traditional Liechtenstein cuisine.
 While awareness of gluten intolerance is increasing, it's essential to communicate your needs clearly and inquire about ingredients.
-Some restaurants may be able to adapt dishes, but it’s advisable to call ahead or be prepared with alternative options.
+Some restaurants may be able to adapt dishes, but it's advisable to call ahead or be prepared with alternative options.
+Vaduz upscale restaurants aware - Torkel offers gluten-free adaptations.
+Challenges: Spätzle, Knöpfle (dumplings) wheat-based staples, bread accompaniments ubiquitous.
+Naturally gluten-free: Ribel (cornmeal dish), grilled meats, some soups.
+Communicate: 'Ich bin glutenintolerant' (I am gluten intolerant) or 'Habe Zöliakie' (I have celiac disease).

 Common Allergens